steaks/codeducky/madelson/RobustCachingInDotNetApplications.md

 <pre>
 ICache cache = ...
 string path = ...
-var cachedText = cache.InvokeCached(() => File.ReadAllText(path), new CachePolicy(expiresAfter: TimeSpan.FromMinutes(30)));
+// if the cache contains the result of File.ReadAllText(path), return that value.
+Otherwise, execute File.ReadAllText(path) and cache the result var cachedText = cache.InvokeCached(() => File.ReadAllText(path), new CachePolicy(expiresAfter: TimeSpan.FromMinutes(30)));
 </pre>

+By forcing consumers to access the cache in this <a href="http://msdn.microsoft.com/en-us/library/ee378677(v=vs.110).aspx">GetOrAdd</a> manner, we've automatically prevented any mistakes around trying to remove items from the cache or relying on their presence.
+As we implement ICache, we'll see how it helps to address the issues of key collision and thread-safety as well.

+<strong>Implementing ICache</strong>
 Essentially, InvokeCached expects to be passed an <a href="http://msdn.microsoft.com/en-us/library/bb335710(v=vs.110).aspx">Expression</a> representing a call to some method.
 The cache will then use the expression to both (1) build an appropriate cache key for the result and (2) invoke the actual computation if no result can be found for the key.
 Much of this work is done by a base implementation:

 <pre>